- A mixed economy means that part of the economy is left to the free market, and part of it is managed by the government.

 - Hong Kong 18.6%

 All the above economies are mixed.
-Some of economy is managed by the government, the rest left to private firms and individuals.
+The government manages a section of the economy, and private firms and individuals operate the rest.

-However, there are different degrees of state intervention.
-European economies such as Sweden and France have a generous level of social security spending.
-Education and health care are free at the point of US.
-In the US, government spending as a share of GDP is lower, but health care has to be paid for.
+There are different degrees of state intervention.
+European economies such as Sweden and France have a generous level of social security spending; in western Europe, education and health care are free at the point of use.
+However, in the US, government spending as a share of GDP is lower, but health care has to be paid for.

 As economies develop, the government often take a higher share of total spending.
-Developed countries, such as in Western Europe, often choose to provide state welfare support, and greater government regulation of the environment and business environment.
+Developed countries, such as in Western Europe, often choose to provide state welfare support, and greater government regulation of business and the environment.
+Developing economies, such as Cameroon and Uganda have government sector which spends less than 20% of GDP

 Advantages of mixed economies

-- Most business and industry can be left to private firms.
+- Most business and industry can be managed by private firms.
 Private firms tend to be more efficient than government controlled firms because they have a profit incentive to cut costs and be innovative.

-- Mixed economies can reduce the amount of government regulation and government control prevalent in a command economy.
+- Mixed economies can reduce the amount of government regulation and intervention prevalent in a command economy.

 - Mixed economies can enable some government regulation in areas where there is market failure.
 This can include: